 One of the major contributions of this work is to reconstruct geodesic subspaces of $\R^N$, both topologically and geometrically.
 In our pursuit, we recognize distortion and convexity radius as new sampling parameters.
-These sampling parameters are very natural properties of geodesic spaces, and they are not very difficult to estimate.
-Also, when comparing with \wfs, convexity radius and distortion appears to be more stable under small perturbations of the underlying space.
+These sampling parameters are very natural properties of geodesic spaces.

 In \secref{preliminaries}, along with the other important notions of metric geometry and algebraic topology that we use throughout this paper, we define convexity radius and distortion of a geodesic space.